-All UK employers who have a total employee pay bill above £3m a year will pay the levy.
+All UK employers who have a total employee pay bill above £3m a year pay the Levy.
 This includes public and private sector, charities and educational providers such as academy groups and universities.
-The levy rate was set at 0.5% of your pay bill in the November 2015 Comprehensive Spending Review.
+The Levy rate was set at 0.5% of your pay bill in the November 2015 Comprehensive Spending Review.

 Payments will be collected monthly by HM Revenue and Customs (HMRC) through Pay as You Earn (PAYE), alongside tax and National Insurance.

-There will be the same time limits, penalties and appeal procedures as for income tax.
+There are the same time limits, penalties and appeal procedures as for income tax.

 The money will be collected by HMRC and for Apprenticeship training in England will be accessed via a new Digital Apprenticeship Service (DAS) account.

-You will be able to use this to pay for apprentice training.
-On your DAS account you’ll be able to see training provider or providers you want to deliver the training, chose appropriate Apprenticeship training courses and find candidates for your programmes.
-You will be able to register for your DAS account from January 2017.
+You will be able to use this to pay for Apprenticeship training.
+On your DAS account you’ll be able to see training provider or providers you want to deliver the training, choose appropriate Apprenticeship training courses and find candidates for your programmes.

-In England, you’ll need to register your details online, along with the details of your apprentice.
-You’ll be able to see how much can be drawn down for each apprentice in the form of the voucher.
-You can then use these vouchers to spend on training with registered training organisations from late May 2017.
+In England, you’ll need to register your details online, along with the details of your Apprentice.
+You’ll be able to see how much can be drawn down for each Apprentice in the form of the voucher.
+You can then use these vouchers to spend on training with registered training organisations.

-You will not be able to spend an unlimited amount of money on a single apprentice.
-Funding caps will limit the amount of levy funds you can spend on training for an individual apprentice.
+You will not be able to spend an unlimited amount of money on a single Apprentice.
+Funding caps will limit the amount of Levy funds you can spend on training for an individual Apprentice.
 The cap will vary according to the level and type of Apprenticeship.
-For example, more expensive, higher quality training is likely to have a higher cap.
-Further information on this is due in June 2016.
+For example, more expensive, higher quality training will have a higher cap.

-You can spend your levy funds on apprentice training for either existing staff or new recruits as long as the training meets an approved standard or framework and the individual meets the apprentice eligibility criteria.
+You can spend your Levy funds on Apprenticeship training for either existing staff or new recruits as long as the training meets an approved standard or framework and the individual meets the Apprentice eligibility criteria.

 A range of Apprenticeship training programmes can be funded.
 They must be provided to an approved Apprenticeship standard.
 Read the government’s full list of Apprenticeship standards.

 Funds can only be used towards the costs of Apprenticeship training.
-They cannot be used on other associated costs such as apprentice wages, travel and subsidiary costs or the costs of setting up an Apprenticeship programme.
-Further detailed funding rules will be provided in October 2016.
+They cannot be used on other associated costs such as Apprentice wages, travel and subsidiary costs or the costs of setting up an Apprenticeship programme.

-The levy will be UK wide, so contributions are based on the pay bill for all UK employees.
-Ahead of the levy’s implementation, the Government will work with the Devolved Administrations to ensure it works simply and fairly for employers wherever they are in the UK.
+The Levy is UK-wide, so contributions are based on the pay bill for all UK employees.
+The Government works with the Devolved Administrations to ensure it works simply and fairly for employers wherever they are in the UK.

-For your operations in England, the government plan to use data about the home address of your employees to work out what proportion of your pay bill is paid to employees living in England.
-This assessment will be made in early 2017.
+For your operations in England, the government use data about the home address of your employees to work out what proportion of your pay bill is paid to employees living in England.

 In England, you’ll be able to access the new online Digital Apprenticeship System (DAS).
 In the other nations we don’t know yet.
 In Scotland, Wales and Northern Ireland, the devolved administrations will decide how the money is spent.
 Confirmation on this is expected later in 2016.